Itegories: Extensive Restriction Categories

 Of course, for every suitable $f$, its decision $\langle f \rangle$ is indeed a decision, so $\langle \langle f \rangle \rangle = \langle f \rangle$ \cite[Prop 2.15]{cockett2007restriction}.
-Equivalently, a decision can also be characterize as a restriction isomorphism whose restriction inverse is the copairing of restrictions.
+Equivalently, a decision can also be characterize as a restriction isomorphism whose restriction inverse is the copairing of restriction idempotents.

 \begin{lemma} \cite[Prop 2.15]{cockett2007restriction} In an extensive restriction category, \begin{enumerate}[{\em (i)}] \item A map $d: A \to A + \hdots +A$ is a decision if and only if $d$ is a restriction isomorphism such that for its restriction inverse $d^\circ: A + \hdots + A \to A$, $\iota_j d^\circ$ are restriction idempotents. \item If $d$ is a decision, then it is a restriction isomorphism with restriction inverse $d^\circ = \left[ \begin{smallmatrix} d \iota^\circ_1 \\ \vdots \\ d \iota^\circ_n \end{smallmatrix}\right]$. \end{enumerate} \end{lemma}